scalacenter/course-management-tools/docs/reference-config.md

 Default value = `[ "src/test" ]`

-This is a list of folders, relative to the exercise folder's path, in which test code is located.
+This is a list of files or folders, relative to the exercise folder's path, in which test code is located.

 If the CMT main repository has exercises that have test code in other folders